purplesectools/DeepProbe/README.md

 API Keys (Optional):

-AbuseIPDB API Key (for IP Enrichment): Provide an API key from AbuseIPDB for IP geo-location and reputation analysis.
+AbuseIPDB API Key: Provide an API key from AbuseIPDB for IP geo-location and reputation analysis.

 Gemini API Key: Provide your Gemini API key to enable AI-generated summaries and verdicts.

-Launch Analysis: Click "Launch Analysis" to start the automated forensic scan.
+Launch Analysis: Click Launch Analysis to start the automated forensic scan.

 Review Results: Once the scan is complete, explore the "Report Summary", "Findings", and "Artifacts" tabs for detailed insights and AI narratives.
-You can also review the Detections and Baseline rules via the links in the top navigation bar.

 Output & Reporting
-All generated analysis reports, detailed findings (JSONL), AI verdicts (JSON), and raw artifact files from Volatility plugins will be saved in the out/<PROJECT_NAME>/ directory on your host machine.
+All generated analysis reports, detailed findings (JSONL), and raw artifact files from Volatility plugins will be saved in the out/<PROJECT_NAME>/ directory on your host machine.
 This allows for offline review and integration with other tools.

+License
+DeepProbe is a wrapper built on the Volatility 3 Framework, and as such, it is licensed under the Volatility Software License (VSL), Version 1.0.

+The VSL is a copyleft license that requires any additions or wrappers built on the Volatility Framework to also be made publicly available under the same license.
+This ensures the project remains open and accessible to all.

+A full copy of the license is available in the LICENSE file in this repository.

 Contributing
 We welcome contributions from the community!
 If you'd like to improve DeepProbe, please refer to our CONTRIBUTING.md (coming soon!) for guidelines on how to report bugs, suggest features, and submit pull requests.

-License
-This project is licensed under the MIT License - see the

-LICENSE file for details